 \subsection{Validation of the model}

-In Fig.~\ref{fig:mbias-pdf-1}, we present the ratio between either the original halo masses in hydro simulations (\emph{top} panel) or the reconstructed halo masses (\emph{bottom} panel), and the dmo counterpart.
-Results are shown for the sub-set of Magneticum Boxes 1a that assume different cosmological parameters (see Table~\ref{tab:magnmc}), at four redshifts, $z\in\{0.0, 0.3, 0.5, 0.9\}$.
-The median of the corresponding distributions are shown in Fig.~\ref{fig:mbias-median}.
-The bottom panel presents the model's performance in recovering the dmo mass for the simulations with different cosmologies color-coded by the baryon fraction.
+In Fig.~\ref{fig:mbias-pdf-1}, we present the ratios of the original halo masses in hydro simulations (\emph{top} panel) and the reconstructed halo masses (\emph{bottom} panel), both to the dmo counterpart.
+Results are shown for the subset of Magneticum Boxes 1a that assume different cosmological parameters (see Table~\ref{tab:magnmc}), at four redshifts, $z\in\{0.0, 0.3, 0.5, 0.9\}$.
+The medians of the corresponding distributions are shown in Fig.~\ref{fig:mbias-median}.
+The bottom panel presents the model's performance in recovering the dmo mass for the simulations with different cosmologies colour-coded by the baryon fraction.

 As expected, the median value of the ratio between hydro and dmo halo masses shows significant deviations from unity, in a way that becomes more significant as the value of the baryon fraction increases.
-On the other hand, we see from the bottom panels that our model allows us to correctly recover, on average, the halo masses from the dmo simulations.
+On the other hand, we see from the bottom panels that our model, on average, allows us to correctly recover the halo masses from the dmo simulations.
 Quite remarkably, this accuracy is independent of the cosmological model adopted in the simulations, as the correlation of the net effect with the baryonic fraction is absent in the reconstructed mass.
-In general, dmo masses are recovered by our model with sub-percent accuracy.
-Possible exceptions are represented by the simulations with the largest cosmic baryon fraction at $z=0$, for which our model seems to slightly over-boost the reconstructed mass by roughly $1$ percent.
-Lastly, we observe that subdominant to the model target accuracy of $1$ percent, there is a correlation between the model performance and the redshift, with the median of the ratio decreasing with increasing ratio; this hints at a feature missing in our model, such as a redshift dependent quasi-adiabatic factor, needed to take into account to push our model accuracy to sub-percent accuracy.
-This is left for further investigation in future work.
+In general, dmo masses are recovered by our model with subpercent accuracy.
+Possible exceptions are represented by the simulations with the largest cosmic baryon fraction at $z=0$, for which our model seems to slightly over-predict the reconstructed mass by roughly $1$ percent.
+Lastly, we observe that subdominant to the model target accuracy of $1$ percent, there is a correlation between the model performance and the redshift, with the median of the ratio decreasing with increasing redshift.
+This suggests that there is a feature missing in our model, such as a redshift-dependent quasi-adiabatic factor reflecting that at higher redshift, the effect is driven by radiative cooling, while at low redshift AGN feedback is the main agent~\citep[see][]{Castro:2020yes}.
+An increase in the sophistication of the model to push our model accuracy to the subpercent level is left for further investigation in future work.